siondawson/milestone-project-4/readme.md

 This fulfils users stores:

 * "As a first time user I want to immediately know the purpose of the site so that I can understand it’s purpose"
+* "As a concert organisier/ fixer I want To find out what the band has to offer and know exactly what they sound and look like so that I can decide wether they fit the concert/ event/ festival that I" am planning

 The user is presented with a some short text about the origin of the and button leading them to the 'about' page where they may learn more about the band and its members.

 The user is also presented with a video of the band performing one of their own arrangements for viola quartet.

 This fulfils user story:
-* "As afirst time user I want to be able to learn more about the band so that I can understand who they are and what the band is."
+* "As a first time user I want to be able to learn more about the band so that I can understand who they are and what the band is."

 Below is another sub heading before bootstrap cards present the user with a list of the bands upcoming performances.
 Each card is populated via the database and contains basic information on each performance: date, time, venue, city/towm and a ticket link.
 As most venue handle ticket sales internally or via an external ticket source a link is provided to the user.

 This fulfils user stories:
 * "As a returning user I want to see if any new concert dates have been added so that I can plan to see the band live."
 * "As a returning user I want to see if any new information on the band has been added so that I can keep up to date as a fan on the band."
+* "As a concert organisier/ fixer I want To find out what the band has to offer and know exactly what they sound and look like so that I can decide wether they fit the concert/ event/ festival that I" am planning

 ### About page